blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 A 2ft cube.
 On the front is a 15-inch square screen and two speakers.
 On the back are ports to plug in a keyboard and a network cable.
 On the left side are slots for Disks and Cassettes.
 It consumes a stamina die per 8 hours of use.

 ### Holovid player
 This five-inch diameter metal disk has slots for cassettes and disks and controls.
-Holovids expand to fill a 10ft cube, and can
+Holovids expand to fill a 10ft cube, and can be rotated, paused, and played in reverse.

 ### Illuminated wristwatch
 This watch displays the time of day on it and produces bright light within 1 foot.
 Breaking the watch causes it to deal 1d4 radiant damage to anything within 5ft of it for 6 seconds.